-The EAST Project Team have created a guidance document for libraries undertaking an individual library collection analysis project using Gold Rush.
+The EAST Program Team have created a guidance document for libraries undertaking an individual library collection analysis project using Gold Rush.

-For general questions about EAST, please contact Mei Mendez (email@example.com).
-For information about Gold Rush please visit: https://coalliance.org/faq-library-content-comparison-system
+For general questions about EAST, please contact EAST at firstname.lastname@example.org.
+For information about Gold Rush please visit: https://coalliance.org/faq-library-content-comparison-system.

 Libraries participating in an individual collection analysis using the Gold Rush Library Content Comparison System deposit their in scope records to Gold Rush to compare against EAST retentions.

 Viewing preliminary list of items that meet the EAST Retention Model

 While libraries are welcome to do modeling of their data in Gold Rush, the EAST Program Team will create spreadsheets for review.

 EAST creates retention proposal spreadsheets by limiting comparison results to

 - Book format only;

 - Published before 2011 (for collection analysis prior to 2024.
 Beginning in 2024 EAST extended this date to 2021.)